 Meetings are usually held on the 2nd last Wednesday of the month between 10am and 1pm.

-The frequency of Committee meetings differs for each committee: e.g. Audit and Risk Assurance Committee (ARAC) meets at least 6 times a year; the Resourcing and People Committee meets every 2 months; a number of other committees meet quarterly.
+The frequency of Committee meetings differs for each committee: e.g. Audit and Risk Assurance Committee (ARAC) meets at least 6 times a year, whereas others meet on a quarterly basis.
+The timetable of meetings will be an output of the ongoing exercise to review Departmental Board Committees.
 Each meeting lasts for half a day.